AasifaShaik029/AWS-Cloud-Practioner/README.md

 # AWS-Cloud-Practioner-
-This Repo consits of the services explanation of AWS.
+This Repo consits of AWS services.
 This will be useful to crack AWS Cloud Practioner Exam.